MENUMENU

 So, you mentioned there are tools shouldn’t bother getting?

-It’s obviously personal preference, but these are a few of the things we’ve bought but only ever ended using once.
+It’s obviously personal preference, but these are a few of the things we’ve bought but only ever ended up using once.

 Brush Comb.
 For us, this seemed pointless.
 It’s almost impossible to get it through the bristles and overall just didn’t seem to make cleaning the brushes any easier.